leandrocadete/hardware_info/README.md

 # Hardware Infomation to Json
-This is console application to get hardware information like memory, disk space, cpu, network interface from windows.
+This is a windows console application to get hardware information like memory, disk space, cpu, network interface from windows.
 It alson gives information about services and process